WebSlinger88/Quizzical/README.md

 | Custom Red        |#B61E1E
 | White             |#FFFFFF

+The images used for Quizzical's logos were chosen because they relate to the theme of the website.
+By this, I refer to the brain image.
+Quizzical is a thinking game therefore users must use their brains.
+The bright lights located above the letters "i" within the logo represent a illuminated light bulb; this conveys thinking.

  * The font used throughout Quizzical's website is Google font's Amarante - [Google Fonts' - Amarante](https://fonts.google.com/specimen/Amarante?query=Amarante).

  * If at any point a browser cannot support the Amarante font, the browser will fall back on Roboto - [Google Fonts' - Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).